 The prosecutor maintained that the tweeted headline of the news report, which was about the death of a public prosecutor in a traffic accident, “discredited those who conduct the fight against Fetullahist Terrorist Organization (FETÖ).”

 Public Prosecutor Mustafa Alper died on May 10 when a truck crushed into his car in an intersection in the western province of Denizli.
 His driver was also killed in the same accident.

-On May 15, Güven appeared before a judge, who ruled to jail him pending trial on charges of “propaganda for a terrorist organization.”
+On 15 May, Güven appeared before a judge, who ruled to jail him pending trial on charges of “propaganda for a terrorist organization.”

-Istanbul 28th High Criminal Court, which received the indictment, ruled to release Güven upon formally accepting the indictment.
+The Istanbul 28th High Criminal Court, which received the indictment, ruled to release Güven upon formally accepting the indictment.
 The court cited “the nature of the crime attributed to the suspect, the suspect’s attitude towards the process of investigation, the length of prison term sought by the prosecutor, the time he has already spent in prison, lack of suspicion that he might flee and his residence and employment status” as grounds for the decision to release Güven.

 Güven presented his defense statement at the first hearing of the trial, held on September 14, 2017.
 Denying the accusations, Güven said the headline had not been meant to be offensive and that the tweet about the story was deleted less than a minute after it was posted.

 At the next hearing on 17 October, the prosecutor demanded up to 12 years and nine months in jail for Güven on charges of “spreading propaganda for a terrorist organization” and “publishing statements of terrorist organizations.”

 The court convicted Güven of “FETÖ propaganda” and “publishing statements of the PKK terrorist organization” and sentenced him to a total of three years and one month in jail at the final hearing in the trial, held on 21 November.